 Keizer is a medium-sized city located in the state of Oregon.
 With a population of 37,895 people and six constituent neighborhoods, Keizer is the 14th largest community in Oregon.

-Keizer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Keizer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Keizer are a mix of both white- and blue-collar jobs.
 Overall, Keizer is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Keizer who work in office and administrative support (16.76%), sales jobs (11.01%), and management occupations (10.19%).
+There are especially a lot of people living in Keizer who work in office and administrative support (16.72%), sales jobs (11.13%), and management occupations (10.20%).

-The education level of Keizer citizens is a little higher than the average for US cities and towns: 24.56% of adults in Keizer have at least a bachelor's degree.
+The citizens of Keizer are slightly better educated than the national average of 21.84% for all cities and towns, with 24.41% of adults in Keizer having a bachelor's degree or advanced degree.

-Keizer is a somewhat ethnically-diverse city.
+Keizer is a very ethnically-diverse city.
 The people who call Keizer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keizer residents report their race to be White, followed by Asian.
 Keizer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.36% of the city’s residents.
-Important ancestries of people in Keizer include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 20.19% of the city’s residents.
+Important ancestries of people in Keizer include English, Irish, Norwegian, and European.

 The most common language spoken in Keizer is English.
 Other important languages spoken here include Spanish and Russian.